ComPlat/chemotion_ELN/public/welcome-message-sample.md

 ###### Note: This is a sample file for reference.
-In order to display the welome message please create a file named as 'welcome-message.md' in the same directory(public).
+In order to display the welome message or to send welcome email please create a file named as 'welcome-message.md' in the same directory (public).

 ###  Welcome to Chemotion Electronic Lab Notebook.